HsecCx/workshop1/lab1_setup/index.md

     | Checkmarx Security Champion: Model  | __Optional:__ Choose a supported model                 |
     | Checkmarx Security Champion: Key    | __Optional:__ Utilize a GPT API-KEY from your organization               |

+    {: .note }
+    The AI Features may be disabled for your specific workshop due to organizational policy.

-4. Once entered, the Checkmarx plugin will authenticate to the Checkmarx One tenant
+4. Once entered, you have configured the plugin

 5. Close the Plugin Settings Screen